scotthlee/az-covid/README.md

 The other two scripts, `tools.py` and `multi.py` contain the support functions needed to run the other scripts.

+## Software
+All code was written in Python 3, and the specific dependcies are listed in the [requirements](requirements.txt.) file.
+The dependencies can be installed one-by-one or by running e.g. `pip install -r requirements.txt`.
+Where possible, we used the `multiprocessing` module to speed things up.

+## Hardware
+We ran all our analyses on a Dell scientific workstation with 24 logical cores and 64GB of RAM.
+The scripts will run fine on smaller machines, but `combos.py` and `rf.py` make take a while to run.

 ## Related documents

 * [Open Practices](doc/open_practices.md)